Last Updated on: 24th January 2024, 07:09 pm

 Here are 9 variations of Tequila Shots and a complete guide on how to enjoy them to the fullest.

-Cucaracha Shot
+Cucaracha Tequila Shot

 Cucaracha ingredients: